 Offer your dog a small amount of food for few minutes only and promptly remove any left over.
 When your pet begins to show a better appetite, increase the quantities.

 Don’t leave food available at all time.
-To be in charge of the food will give you a higher status with your dog, provide better feeding hygiene and solve most picky eaters problems.
+To be in charge of the food will give you a higher status with your dog, it provides better feeding hygiene and solves most picky eaters problems.

 To make dry dog food more appetizing, try adding some warm water.